Trevon Diggs: 2024

 On February 12, 2024, the Dallas Cowboys hired Mike Zimmer to be their defensive coordinator, following the departure of Dan Quinn, who left to become head coach for the Washington Commanders.
 He started training camp on the PUP (physically unable to perform) list, as he was still recovering from his torn ACL.
 Head coach Mike McCarthy named him the No. 1 starting cornerback to begin the season and paired him with rookie Caelen Carson after DaRon Bland sustained a stress fracture during training camp.

 On September 8, 2024, Diggs started in the Dallas Cowboys' season-opener at the Cleveland Browns and made five combined tackles (four solo), a pass deflection, and intercepted a pass by Deshaun Watson to wide receiver Elijah Moore during a 33–17 victory.
 In Week 10, he had one pass deflection and intercepted a pass in the endzone thrown by Jalen Hurts to tight end Dallas Goedert during a 6–34 loss to the Philadelphia Eagles.
 The following week, he set a season-high with six solo tackles and had one pass deflection during a 10–34 loss at the Houston Texans in Week 11.
 He was inactive for the next two games (Weeks 12–13) due to a groin injury.
 On December 14, 2024, the Cowboys announced that Diggs would miss the rest of the season and would undergo surgery to repair a knee injury in the same leg as his ACL tear the prior year, which he had been dealing with for most of the season.
 He remained inactive for the last four games (Weeks 15–18) of the season.
 He finished the 2024 NFL season with a total of 42 combined tackles (35 solo), 11 pass deflections, and two interceptions in 11 games and 11 starts.
 He received an overall grade of 56.6 from Pro Football Focus in 2024, ranking 144th among 222 qualifying cornerbacks.

 2025

 On October 25, 2025, Diggs was placed on injured reserve due to lingering concussion symptoms.
+He was activated on December 20, ahead of the team's Week 16 game against the Los Angeles Chargers.
+In eight total appearances (six start) for Dallas, Diggs recorded 25 combined tackles.
+On December 30, Diggs was released by the Cowboys.

+Green Bay Packers

+On December 31, 2025, Diggs was claimed off waivers by the Green Bay Packers.
+He made two appearances for the team in their season finale and Wild Card game, recording three combined tackles.
+On January 20, 2026, Diggs was released by the Packers.

+Seattle Seahawks

+On August 19, 2026, Diggs signed a one-year deal with the Seattle Seahawks.
+He was released on August 30 as part of final roster cuts, and re-signed a day later with the practice squad.